Efficient leave-one-out cross-validation for Bayesian non-factorized normal and Student-t models: Introduction

-In this short paper we show how equations derived in \cite{sundararajan2001} can be repurposed and combined with PSIS to allow for performing efficient approximate LOO-CV for \emph{any} multivariate normal Bayesian model with an invertible covariance matrix, regardless of whether or not the likelihood factorizes.
-We also provide equations for computing exact LOO-CV for these models, which can be used to validate the approximation.
+Conceptually, a factorized model is not required for cross-validation in general or LOO-CV in particular to make sense.
+This also implies that neither conditional independence nor conditional exchangability are necessary assumptions.
+However, when using non-factorized observation models in LOO-CV, computational challenges arise.
+In this paper, we derive how to perform efficient approximate LOO-CV for \emph{any} Bayesian multivariate normal or Student-\(t\) model with an invertible covariance or scale matrix, regardless of whether or not the model factorizes.
+We also provide equations for computing exact LOO-CV for these models, which can be used to validate the approximation and to handle problematic observations.
 Throughout, a Bayesian model specification and estimation via Markov chain Monte Carlo (MCMC) is assumed.
-In an online supplementary material we provide R code demonstrating how to carry out the approximation described in the paper.\footnote{ Supplemental materials available at \url{https://mc-stan.org/loo/articles/loo2-non-factorizable.html}.}

-Although our proposed method makes use of standard multivariate normal theory, we think there is value in explicitly presenting this theory to applied researchers, along with a recommended workflow for implementation in practice.
+We have implemented the developed methods in the R package brms \citep{brms1, brms2}.
+All materials including R source code are available in an online supplement\footnote{Supplemental materials available at \url{https://github.com/paul-buerkner/psis-non-factorized-paper}.}.